GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

 In this tutorial, you learn how to trigger [Cloud Build](https://cloud.google.com/build) pipeline to build container images and leverage [Anthos Configuration Management](https://cloud.google.com/anthos/config-management) and Cloud Build to deploy the container image to an edge server running the lightweight open-source Kubernetes distribution [K3s](https://k3s.io/).
 To simulate an edge server, you create a GCE VM in GCP project.

-This tutorial uses a [YOLOv5 sample](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch) created by [mikel-brostrom](https://github.com/mikel-brostrom), and [Deep Source Pytorch](https://github.com/ZQPei/deep_sort_pytorch.git) created by [ZQPei](https://github.com/ZQPei) as the application to be deployed.
-To make it runs in environments without displays such as container environment, a new [track\_container.py](./yolov5-python/track_container.py) is created based on the original [track.py](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch/blob/master/track.py)
+This tutorial is based on the [YOLOv5 sample](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch) created by [mikel-brostrom](https://github.com/mikel-brostrom), and [Deep Source Pytorch](https://github.com/ZQPei/deep_sort_pytorch.git) created by [ZQPei](https://github.com/ZQPei) as the application to be deployed.
+To permit running in containerized environments without displays, a new [track\_container.py](./yolov5-python/track_container.py) was created based on the original [track.py](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch/blob/master/track.py).

 ###